 - Applicants must have a valid photo ID (i.e. driver’s license).

 - Applicants may present birth certificates (used for spelling of mother’s maiden name).

-- If either applicant is a widow or widower we do not require a Death Certificate.
+- If either applicant is a widow or widower, a Death Certificate is required.

 - Marriage licenses are valid for 60 days after the date issued.